Bone Bracelet with Batik Print Ethnic Pattern

 Features & Benefits

-Gorgeous, "on-trend" chunky Fair Trade bone bracelet with a dark brown and cream coloured African -style print.
+"On-trend" chunky Fair Trade bone bracelet with a dark brown and cream coloured ethnic-style Batik print.

 • Between each of the main sections are 4 small brown wooden beads to enhance the design.